cloverdx/cloverdx-server-docker/README.md

 By default, CloverDX Server will use an embedded Derby database.
 In order to use an external database, the container needs a JDBC driver and a configuration file:

-1. If necessary, put additional JDBC drivers to `var/dbdrivers/` before building the image and then build the image.
-The ``gradlew`` build script in this repository downloads some default JDBC drivers.
+1. If necessary, put additional JDBC drivers to `var/dbdrivers/` before building the image.
+The ``gradlew`` build script in this repository downloads default JDBC drivers.
 2. Put [database configuration properties](https://doc.cloverdx.com/latest/admin/examples-db-connection-configuration.html) into `clover.properties` configuration file and place it into `/data/your-host-clover-data-dir/conf/` directory in your host file system.
 3. Bind `/data/your-host-clover-data-dir/` to `/var/clover/` (see above) and start the container.